 Put some mirrors down under your candles and they will really make your table sparkle, like this silver and white Christmas tablescape.
 The mirror reflects the candle light which adds a magical effect to the surface.

-I have a set of mirrored chargers* that I use for this purpose (I don’t think I have ever actually used them as chargers under plates!).
+I used these mirrored chargers*.
+(I don’t think I have ever actually used them as chargers under plates!)

 They are a good size to fit on any table and you can put down more than one in a row if you want to create a bigger mirrored area.